swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 > can also add a question mark (e.g. `numpy.cumprod?`), and IPython will return an
 > explanation of the method!
 This is the same as doing `help(numpy.cumprod)`.
 > Similarly, if you are using the "plain vanilla" Python interpreter, you can type `numpy.`
-> and press the Tab key twice for a listing of what is available.
+> and press the <kbd>Tab</kbd> key twice for a listing of what is available.
 You can then use the
 > `help()` function to see an explanation of the function you're interested in,
 > for example: `help(numpy.cumprod)`.
 {: .callout}

 When analyzing data, though,